Find more local customers with these tips

 - Meta Data optimization: Implementing headlines, titles, descriptions, and targeted keywords for each major page within your website will help give search engines, as well as actual users, more information regarding the content on your website.
 While filling out the Meta Data behind your website won't skyrocket you to the top of the search results, it will show Google that you're making an effort, which is what matters most at the end of the day.

 - Mobile-responsive design: This one should be a no-brainer, but there are still a number of companies who do not have a website that is optimized for mobile and tablet devices.
-When assessing search rankings, this is one of the very first things major search engines takes into account.
+When assessing search rankings, this is one of the very first things major search engines take into account.
 If your website's design does not currently adapt to all devices, you will most likely rank below your competitors.

 - Local keyword focus: Put yourself in the shoes of your local consumer.
 When they need a product/service related to your company, what phrase are they typing into Google?
 Take some time to brainstorm a variety of keywords, followed by using the Google Keyword Planner to see what kind of search volume each keyword is generating.